ERnsTL/flowd/README.md

 # flowd

 > This is pre-alpha software.
-Far from all features currently present.
+It basically works, but far from all of the planned features currently present.

 Wire up components (programs) written in different programming languages, using the best features and available libraries of each.